Infinidat/infi.clickhouse_orm/README.rst

 Class                DB Type     Pythonic Type      Comments
 ===================  ========    =================  ===================================================
-StringField          String      unicode            Encoded as UTF-8 when written to ClickHouse DateField            Date        datetime.date      Range 1970-01-01 to 2038-01-19 DateTimeField        DateTime    datetime.datetime  Minimal value is 1970-01-01 00:00:00; Always in UTC Int8Field            Int8        int                Range -128 to 127
+StringField          String      unicode            Encoded as UTF-8 when written to ClickHouse FixedStringField     String      unicode            Encoded as UTF-8 when written to ClickHouse DateField            Date        datetime.date      Range 1970-01-01 to 2038-01-19 DateTimeField        DateTime    datetime.datetime  Minimal value is 1970-01-01 00:00:00; Always in UTC Int8Field            Int8        int                Range -128 to 127